 The fascinating difference between urban and rural feral cats extends to their social sleeping behaviors too.
 City cats often sleep in small groups for warmth and protection, while rural cats tend to maintain more solitary sleeping arrangements unless resources are particularly scarce.

-The Night Shift: How Feral Cat Sleep Patterns Differ from House Cats
+How Feral Cat Sleep Patterns Differ from House Cats

-Understanding when feral cats sleep reveals another layer of their survival strategy.
 Unlike indoor cats who can afford to maintain more flexible sleep schedules, outdoor cats typically become most active during dawn and dusk hours when prey is abundant and threats are reduced.

 This crepuscular behavior pattern means that where feral cats sleep at night becomes less relevant than where they rest during daylight hours.
-Many outdoor cats actually do their heaviest sleeping during mid-morning and early afternoon when most predators are less active and human activity provides an indirect security buffer.
+Many outdoor cats do their heaviest sleeping during mid-morning and early afternoon when most predators are less active and human activity provides an indirect security buffer.

 Feral cats often exhibit different sleep behaviors compared to indoor cats, showing more frequent awakening and lighter sleep phases.
 This hypervigilance is essential for survival but also means they need more secure, comfortable resting spots to achieve quality rest when they do settle down.